HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 That suggests us to close with an appeal:

 Pay attention to HTML.
 Focus on HTML.
 It's important and worthwhile to invest in HTML.
-HTML is a document language that may not have the charm of a programming language, and yet the Web is built on it.
+HTML is a document language that may not have the charm of a programming language, and yet the web is built on it.
 Use less HTML—learn what's really needed.
 Use more appropriate HTML—learn what's available and what it's there for.
 And [validate](https://validator.w3.org/docs/why.html) your HTML.
 Everyone can write invalid HTML—just invite the next person you meet to write an HTML document and validate the output—, but a professional developer can be expected to produce valid HTML.
 Writing correct and valid HTML is a craft to take pride in.

 For the next edition of the Web Almanac's chapter, let's prepare to look closer at the craft of writing HTML—and, hopefully, how we've been improving on it.